 Title: Populism in musical mash ups: Recontextualising Brexit

+Author: Lyndon C.S.
+Way

 Abstract

 For many of us, social media is our preferred option over traditional media when we want to be informed and entertained.
 Though memes, mash ups, parodies, animations and other forms of popular culture on social media are dismissed by some as ‘just a bit of fun’, scholars have shown how these can also be political (Denisova 2019; Wiggins 2019; Way 2021).
 It is precisely through popular culture where we most experience politics ‘as fun, as style, and simply as part of the taken for granted everyday world…. [though these] are infused by and shaped by, power relations and ideologies’ (Machin 2013, 347).
 This has never been more evident than now as we navigate a constant flow of entertaining offerings at the swipe of a finger.
 Leaning on Multimodal Critical Discourse Studies, this paper analyses written and spoken lexica, images and musical sounds to reveal how a musical mash up widely distributed on social media recontextualises the UK government’s handling of Britain’s withdrawal from the European Union (Brexit).
 Here, logically structured political arguments are side-lined in favour of entertaining, affective and populist discourses.
 It is through such a close reading that we consider the role(s) such digital popular culture plays in our understanding of politics during users’ search to be entertained online.